-It is reasonable to assume that if humans are to continue to enjoy the experience of living with the beauty and fertility of Earth we must live within its ability to sustain itself and provide for our desires.
-In less than 100 years humans have destroyed and modified more natural landscapes than all prior generations put together.
+It is reasonable to assume that if humans are to continue to enjoy the experience of living with the beauty and fertility of Earth, we must live within its ability to sustain itself and provide for our desires.
+In less than 100 years, humans have destroyed and modified more natural landscapes than all prior generations combined.

-To be sustainable we must protect and restore natural systems.
-We have no need to use or gamble with the resources of future generations.
-The wellbeing and happiness of our descendants is in our hands.
+To be sustainable, we must protect and restore natural systems.
+We have no genuine need to use, or gamble with, the resources of future generations.
+We need to put a realistic price on our unrealistic expectations.
+Destroying and compromising natural systems does not come without long term consequences.
+The wellbeing and survival of our descendants is in our hands.

-Our vision is to restore and protect what is left of the natural systems of the earth.
+Our vision is to restore and protect what is left of the natural systems of Earth.

 WHERE TO NOW?

-Forest Network recognise that alternative models to the timber and paper industry, as it is today, need to be viable so the transition to equitable and sustainable industries has been a focus of our campaign over the past decade.
+Forest Network recognise that alternative models to the timber and paper industry, as it is today, need to be viable so transitioning to equitable and sustainable industries has been a focus of our campaign over the past decade.

 These are some of the ideas that will help stop the destruction of our home.